 Are you unemployed or under-employed?
 Have you been laid off or received a notice of lay-off?
 If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
 There is no out-of-pocket for you.
 Let’s see if you are eligible!

-With the amount of computer networks doubling every 5 years, the job demand for IT workers continues to heat up for this high paid career.
+With the number of computer networks doubling every 5 years, the job demand for IT employees continues to heat up for this high paid career.
 If you qualify you can use the grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 Yes!
-The whole purpose of this program is to help you get a job.
+The whole purpose of this grant is to help you get a job.
 We have partnered with a staffing firm that has dedicated a person to work at our location exclusively with our clients.
 She assists with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your information in front of hiring managers.
 We work with over 3,000 employers in Central Florida who use us for their training needs.
 A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.